My baby hasn’t pooped after starting solids and I am getting worried!

 - It’s No Accident: Breakthrough Solutions To Your Child’s Wetting, Constipation, UTIs, And Other Potty Problems.

-Parents, did you experience that your baby stopped pooping after starting with solids?
+Parents, who else’s baby hasn’t pooped after starting solids?
 What did you do and how did it go?
 Share your thoughts and questions below?